genesys/bold360-mobile-docs-android/docs/chat-configuration/tracking-events/forms.md

 - **Email** - Uses for submitting an email address, mid-chat, for the chat transcript delivery when the chat ends.
 {: .overview}

-Each form construct of dynamic list of fields according to admin console configurations set for the account's chat window.
+Each form construct of dynamic list of fields configured on the admin console and set for the account's chat window.
-Each field has properties which defines its look and behavior, among them: field type, isRequired, and if available, its current value.
+Each field has properties which defines its type and behavior.
+Among them: field type, isRequired, and if available, its default/current value.

 ![]({{'/assets/images/console-chat-forms.png' | relative_url}})
 {: .image-70}